emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 transition or pointer lock require that the request originates from within an user initiated event, such as mouse click or keyboard press.
-Refactoring an application to follow this kind of program structure can be difficult, so HTML5_SUPPORT_DEFERRING_USER_SENSITIVE_REQUESTS=1 flag allows transparent emulation of this by deferring synchronous fullscreen mode and pointer lock requests until a suitable event callback is generated.
-Set this to 0 to disable support for deferring to save code space if your application does not need support for deferred calls.
+Refactoring an application to follow this kind of program structure can be difficult, so HTML5_SUPPORT_DEFERRING_USER_SENSITIVE_REQUESTS allows transparent emulation of this by deferring such requests until a suitable event callback is generated.
+Set this to 0 to disable support for deferring to on save code size if your application does not need support for deferred calls.

 Default value: true